flavienbwk/book-devops/eng/AUDIOBOOK.md

 ### Organizing Incident Response

 For significant incidents, effective organization is crucial.
-A productive technique is the 3 Commanders system (3 Commanders or 3Cs).
-Initially theorized in 1968 by firefighters as the Incident Command System (ICS), it was later adapted for I-T incidents.
+A productive technique is the 3 Commanders system (abbreviated 3Cs).
+Initially theorized in 1968 by firefighters as the Incident Command System, it was later adapted for I-T incidents.
 Today, it's employed by Google's SRE teams.

 When a major incident occurs, the immediate challenges are task coordination, incident resolution, and communication—all simultaneously.
 Imagine driving while navigating using a map.